swarmee/kibana-8-training/readme.md

 #### Prerequisites

 You will need an Elasticsearch and Kibana instance to run through this training.
-I have written up some instructions on how to set one up [here](https://www.swarmee.net/swagger%204%20es/elasticsearch-cloud-instance-setup/)
+I have written up some instructions on how to set up a cloud instance [here](https://www.swarmee.net/swagger%204%20es/elasticsearch-cloud-instance-setup/).
+Alternatively there is a ```docker-compose.yml``` file within this repo that you can use to run a elasticsearch and kibana instance locally.

 ---